 A few experiences of late have caused me to want to put down in words the reason why I do what I do.
 Why did I create Parents Aware?

-Read to the end to discover my top five reasons.
+Read to the end to discover my top five reasons for blogging about pornography awareness.

 At the doctor’s office